 - their data is not stored in one place

 - your service does not know which identity provider they’ve chosen

-The user can use the account they created with an identity provider to:
+The user can use their account to:

 - sign back in to your service at any time